6th Street (Los Angeles): Transit

 Three bus lines travel along 6th Street: Metro Local Lines 18 and 20, and Metro Rapid Line 720.
 Metro Local Line 18 travels along 6th from Western Avenue in Koreatown to Whittier Boulevard in downtown Los Angeles.
 Likewise, Metro Rapid Line 720 travels along 6th from Burlington Avenue in Westlake to Whittier Boulevard.
 Metro Local Line 20 also travels on 6th from Westlake to downtown, although it only goes as far as Valencia Street westbound and Main Street eastbound.
 Furthermore, each of these routes travel on 5th instead of 6th westbound through downtown, as much of the downtown section of 6th street is one-way eastbound.

-Los Angeles Metro's B and D lines parallel 6th Street for a significant portion of their routes, with the Wilshire/Western, Wilshire/Normandie, Wilshire/Vermont, and Pershing Square stations located one block from of 6th Street and the Westlake/MacArthur Park and 7th Street/Metro Center stations located two blocks from 6th street.
+Los Angeles Metro's B and D lines parallel 6th Street for a significant portion of their routes, with the Wilshire/Western, Wilshire/Normandie, Wilshire/Vermont, and Pershing Square stations located one block from 6th Street and the Westlake/MacArthur Park and 7th Street/Metro Center stations located two blocks from 6th street.
 The D Line Extension will also add two more stations within one block of 6th Street: Wilshire/La Brea and Wilshire/Fairfax, and an additional B and D line station has been proposed on 6th Street in the Arts District.